MiguelVieira/ConvexHull2D/README.md

 ConvexHull2D
 ============

-A weekend project to implement various algorithms for finding the convex hull of a set of 2D points using C++ and the Standard Library where possible.
+A weekend project to implement various algorithms for finding the convex hull of a set of 2D points using C++ and the Standard Library.

 Included are Graham's scan, the gift-wrapping algorithm, the monotone-chain algorithm, and QuickHull.